-Link unlocks the power of one-click payments built directly into your checkout flow.
-With Link, your customers can securely save and reuse payment information for a faster checkout at the thousands of online businesses that have Link enabled.
-Customers that use Link check out four times faster and transact four times more frequently.
+Link improves the conversion rate of your checkout flow.
+With Link, your customers can save and reuse payment information for a faster checkout at the hundreds of thousands of online businesses that have Link enabled.
+Conversion rates increased by up to 7% for customers logged into Link, and these returning customers can check out in just 6 seconds—9x faster than non-Link customers.

-For Stripe Checkout users, Link is already enabled on your site with no additional fees or integration work required.
-You can turn Link off in the Checkout settings in your Dashboard if you don’t want to offer it to your customers.
+For Stripe Checkout , Payment Links users, Link is already enabled on your site with no additional fees or integration work required.

 How can I accept Link?

-You can accept Link through our new Elements, or through Stripe Checkout.
+You can accept Link through Elements, or through Stripe Checkout.

 How much does it cost?